-Russett, Grasping the Democratic Peace referring to Small and Singer, p.12
+Russett, Grasping the Democratic Peace referring to Small and Singer, p.12.

 Doyle, Ibid.
 For the phenomenal and noumenal worlds, see Hans Reiss, “Introduction,” in Kant: Political Writings edited by Hans Reiss, (Cambridge, Cambridge University Press, 1991), pp. 17.
 The relativity of core values should be studied in broader debates, such as cosmopolitan versus communitarian.
 The deep beliefs concerning “the permanent nature of man” as writes Pierre Hassner play an important role in the elaboration of theories and should be an interesting axis of research.
-Yet, this does not imply the validity of theses such as “The Clash of Civilizations” of Huntington: for example, in the Chinese philosophy, it may be interesting to study if Taoism versus Confucianism can be considered as a version of Cosmopolitanism versus Communitarianism.
+Yet, this does not imply the validity of theses such as “The Clash of Civilizations” by Huntington: for example, in the Chinese philosophy, it may be interesting to study if Taoism versus Confucianism can be considered as a version of Cosmopolitanism versus Communitarianism.
 Similarities can be found between religions (compare for example the 40 days Jesus Christ spent in the desert and the temptation he had to fight with the meditation of Gautama (future Bouddha) and the way Mâra (Evil) tried to tempt him or compare again the messianic dimension of Vishnou with the concept of Boddhisatva, with the judeo-christian Messiah, and with the Islam concept of prophetes).
 Correspondances exist between mythologies (compare for example the Egyptian Thot with the Latin/Greek Hermes/Mercury and with the Norse Odin) and folktales.
 See also the astonishing similarities of the Kantian and the Buddhist cosmologies.
 All these similarities are contrary to irreconcilable differences of values between civilizations.